brightgao1/zkyGUICreator/README.md

 zkyGUICreator is a drag and drop visual editor to easily create zky GUIs (navigation bars, buttons, text boxes, etc).

 ### Development
-This entire project was recorded:
+The development of this entire project was recorded:
 This was developed in my IDE (BrightEditor)